Second Stride is accredited by the THOROUGHBRED AFTERCARE ALLIANCE.

 Second Stride is made up of volunteers who are active in other areas of the racing industry: owners, partnership managers, handicappers, trainers.
 We are working to improve racing from within, and know from first hand experience how many people may have the desire to retire a horse safely, but at times find that difficult to do.
 We understand.
 We have been there, and now are doing what we can, looking for others who can help by doing what they can.

 SECOND STRIDE PLACED 82 HORSES IN ADOPTIVE HOMES IN 2012, 95 HORSES IN 2013 and 84 through the third quarter of 2014!
 Thank-you to our adopters, donors and volunteers!
-Nearly 700 horses have been placed in adoptive homes since the inception of our program.
+More than 700 horses have been placed in adoptive homes since the inception of our program in 2005.

 Second Stride feature from PBS, January 2012: